 FOS Tours Return to Ypres 2016

 Some have asked why go again when you have been there before?
-It’s not something the FOS normally do I grant you, but for the most part I will leave those who came this year to answer that, but comments like “That was the best FOS Tour yet!”, and “What an awesome weekend that was!” are still ringing in my ears as I write this, so I hardly think we got it wrong.
+It’s not something the FOS normally do, but for the most part I will leave those who came this year to answer that, but comments like “That was the best FOS Tour yet!”, and “What an awesome weekend that was!” are still ringing in my ears as I write this, so I hardly think we got it wrong.
 It may have had a lot to do with the fact we all love the place, and that we had over a third of our number as newbies to Ypres, or that the place is both scooter and Brit-friendly, but whatever it was it worked like a charm.

 It began at the Hainton in Grimsby, as all FOS tours do and by the time we got to Keelby, Cravo and I, who were sat as rear gunners, were already mopping up stragglers!.
 Now that is a word you will hear a lot more about as this story unfolds.
 In fact, we followed Coxy and Easton to Hull and at one point I began to wonder if we had missed the boat – we certainly missed everyone else!
 Of course I wasn’t aware of Chiggy’s issues with a plug oiling up and a popped-off carb rubber making the van even further behind us ‘official stragglers’, but who is keeping score?
 The rule is you never leave a man behind in the FOS; something of a mantra for Bobretta and Cartwheel (me).
 In fact Chiggy’s tour almost never began because of an issue with his scoot, until Pete Lusty stepped in at the last minute to lend him his bike.
 So hats off to Pete.